swiiny/poc-land/README.md

 ### gallery
 - [ ] use db to get all pocs related to a user
 - [ ] flow visulisation
+### My Collections
+- [ ] When Gallery is finished, copy past the page and change the fetch addresses endpoint url
+- [ ] Add option to start Flow using Superfluid

 ## Backend
 - [ ] Setup db connection